JochiRaider/Cartulary-NLspec/README.md

 The project draws selectively on **crew resource management** and **threat and error management** concepts from aviation.
 The transfer is not about importing cockpit ritual into DFIR.
 It is about making coordination state more explicit under pressure: who owns what, what is blocked, what changed, what needs review, and what must be handed off or briefed next.

-That design direction leads to workbook-native artifacts and views for:
+That design direction produces workbook-native artifacts and views for:

-- task requests and decisions;
-- communication logs;
-- handoffs and status reviews;
-- lessons learned;
+- **Task requests and decisions.** Both are first-class record types with lifecycle machines defining state sets, legal transitions, and post-commit guards.
+Task requests support queue-oriented filtering by status, owner, priority, workstream, and due date.
+Decisions track type, rationale, review state, and supersession.
+- **Communications logs.** Structured records for audience, channel or meeting context, summary, referenced decisions, and action follow-up.
+- **Handoffs and status reviews.** Handoff records carry current state, open work, open risks, and next checks.
+Status reviews surface blocked work, pending evidence, open decisions, risk summary, and next report timing.
+- **Lessons learned.** Structured follow-up tasks, evidence references, and closure state.
-- queue-oriented saved views for blocked work, no-owner work, overdue items, pending evidence, and shift-change focus.
+- **Queue-oriented saved views** for blocked work, no-owner work, overdue items, pending evidence, and shift-change focus.

+The specification also defines a **hypothesis boundary**: current-profile hypotheses are artifact-backed through `finding.kind='hypothesis'` rather than being a separate first-class record type.
+That preserves the "capture first, structure later" principle for analytic reasoning while keeping the door open for promotion if later usage demonstrates the need.

-The boundary is strict: these coordination surfaces must stay adjacent to the grid and must not add measurable ceremony to routine capture.
+The boundary is strict: coordination surfaces must stay adjacent to the grid and must not add measurable ceremony to routine capture.
+Non-normative operating-model guidance for tracker hygiene, companion findings-document discipline, handoff quality, status-review cadence, and related practices is provided separately in Appendix H.

 ## Visibility, release, and redaction